MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

 author: kbridge
 ms.assetid:
 title: UWP Academy - Input track - Support the Surface Dial (and other wheel devices) in your UWP app
 description: UWP Academy.
 Input track.
-A step by step tutorial for adding support for the Surface Dial (and other wheel devices) to your UWP app.
+A step-by-step tutorial for adding support for the Surface Dial (and other wheel devices) to your UWP app.
 keywords: UWP Academy
 ms.author: kbridge
 ms.date: 04/17/2017